 .

-service has 3 seperate nested properties called image
+.Our postgres service has 3 seperate nested properties called image, ports, and env

 Our image specifies an existing image provided to us by github actions.